 Title: The Librarian at the End of the World

-Order Page: From The Librarian at the End of the World:
+Q: What inspired you to write The Librarian at the End of the World?

 Mark Miller is a traditionally published author who has also self-published.
 He has recently realized that he had to give up on the world to write about it.